 The Push up is an extremely effective upper body exercise.
-It mainly works the triceps (those flabby bits), pectorals (chest) and deltoids (shoulders).
+It mainly works the triceps (those flabby bits at the back of your arm), pectorals (chest) and deltoids (shoulders).
 However, when done properly, it also works the abs, glutes (butt) and thighs!

 It’s deemed a compound movement, because it uses so many muscles—so you will burn more calories than doing an isolation exercise such as the pec deck machine at the gym—I also believe the push up is also a lot safer, as I injured myself quite badly on the pec deck.